minh100/MChat/README.md

   - React
 - Other
   - SocketIO
+    - For web sockets and multiplayer capability

 ### Dev Features

-- Netlify
+- Github Pages
-  - Used to display front end
+  - Used to host/display frontend server
 - Heroku
-  - Used to create back end
+  - Used to host backend server
 - cors
 - nodemon
 - react-scroll-to-bottom